OpenSourceEconomics/ose-meetup/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Janos Gabler**](https://github.com/janosg) - [**Real World Debugging Strategies**](https://github.com/OpenSourceEconomics/ose-meetup/blob/master/material/2020_02_17/debugging_presentation.pdf)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Most introductions to debugging teach unrealistic workflows with the aim of avoiding debugging altogether and then present some debugging tricks under the assumption that you followed the workflow religiously.
+Janos stared by outlining a pragmatic workflow aimed at reducing bugs without unrealistic assumptions on developer's discipline.
+He then introduced pdb++ and a set of debugging strategies that work even if developers did not follow the proposed workflow.

 ## January 20th, 2020
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;No presentations: Start of the year meeting at Cafe Blau